Tserieskinda/Sfs-System-Editor/README.md

 If Bad internet, click on cancel and load manually or Just Read "How to use offline"

-If you're on mobile/weak device You might have to wait a bit more.
+If you're on mobile/weak device You might have to wait a bit more for loading.

+## How to use offline (complicated and not autoupdated)

 # Creating a new system-
 - Select a system centre, you can choose from the many presets available from the zip.